orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 ---

+###### Editor

+Up, valculate character at x level, go to there, monospace would be the same x coordinate

+Drag and drop something like a typeface into the program, get an object to do things on, like .set default typeface

+Whenever you change the interface like that, confirm in 30s or it goes back.

+Natively LLM lock from query to target where target is some fixed name from a map of keys.
+Technically these could be arbitrary structure again, how to put that in the language model?
+How to select from all possible contextually set values.
+Also add memory in the sense of particular keystrokes resolve to some value.
+(Like ide templates) And historically found maps also influence the mapping

+Show the LLM query as code, which executes some underlying code.
+So things like if <>

+Hold something like ALT + click to spring new window at location when starting to type.

+Alternative to using dots . to call functions, use spaces like a terminal command git clone arg arg -arg.

+Directory is similarly just some command matching to some structure as /*/ (looped).
+You want things like select directory location, then apply function there like .open or other manipulation once it's selected as an object.

+Directory string type is ([A-Z]:)?/(dir name)/? looped, and then we define operations like .open() you on type Directory.

+"on startup" enter, enters a new file ; file more generally as context, which is hooked to startup, after all the other startup scripts.
+Then some way to open the startup script which serially shows all the contexts as if they were a single file/context - since there is an order to them.

+"directory string" enter, then genereally any . method that follows is using rhe most recent variable declaration.
+But the result of .open wouldn't be a declaration (unluss explicitly typed) - others this would change the most recent for

+No "" or ' for strings, use tab or enter to exit it as a token.
+Use ctrl enter/tab for \t en \n.
+If accepting function doesn't allow for a space in the current position, space too exits the token.

+Mouse hover next to it should allow you to exit the context too (in case of people forgetting the tab for instance) visually a terminal button shows up?

+A single ray is called Context?

+Ray functionality is at RAY.<> =,

+~= Additional assignment, nonoverriding

+---
 ###### Worlds

 Some other primitive instantiation like function, but imbued with a minimap/item (artifact)/world -like property.
 With possible internal dynamics, yet still usuable like a function (to some other structure (type)).